slgrobotics/outdoors_loc_nav/README.md

 - for *Cartographer* you MUST start the robot in East (ENU "yaw=0") orientation.
 Cartographer does not query initial pose, and there is [no easy way](https://github.com/slgrobotics/outdoors_loc_nav/issues/1) to set it.
 - To change robot's orientation in Gazebo, look for '*initial_yaw*' launch argument in [robots/dragger/launch/dragger.drive.launch.py](https://github.com/slgrobotics/articubot_one/blob/dev/robots/dragger/launch/dragger.drive.launch.py)
+- The "*orientation_initializer.launch.py*" is my attempt to solve the Cartographer's initial orientation problem by calling its *trajectory services*.
+While it seems to work, it is still Work in Progress.

 ### Nodes and Topics